ibm-cloud-docs/openwhisk/pkg_obstorage.md

 The {{site.data.keyword.cos_full_notm}} trigger is a pre-installed {{site.data.keyword.openwhisk_short}} package that you can use to listen for changes to objects in a bucket.
 When a bucket change occurs, the trigger is fired.
 You can then create actions and rules to process object changes from the bucket.
 The trigger is available in the `us-east`, `us-south`, and `eu-gb` regions.

 **How does the trigger work?**</br>
 Once configured, the trigger listens for changes to a bucket and fires on successful change events.
-When you create the trigger, you can specify a parameter that filters trigger activations based on the bucket change event type, such as `write` events,`delete` events, or `all` events.
+When you create the trigger, you can specify a parameter that filters trigger activations based on the bucket change event type, such as `create` events,`delete` events, or `all` events.
 You can also filter the trigger activations by object `prefix`, `suffix`, or both.

 The trigger is fired for each successful bucket change event.
 Each object change in a batch request is handled individually.
 For example: A batch request to delete 200 hundred objects would result in 200 individual delete events and 200 trigger fires.
 For more information, see [Details and limits](#pkg_cos_limits).